Better Off Dead (1985 film): Soundtrack

 The film's soundtrack was produced primarily by Rupert Hine.

-The opening track, "With One Look (The Wildest Dream)", was produced by Hine and features Cy Curnin and Jamie West-Oram of The Fixx on lead vocals and guitars respectively.
+The opening track, "With One Look (The Wildest Dream)", was produced by Hine and features Cy Curnin and Jamie West-Oram of the Fixx on lead vocals and guitars, respectively.
 Hine had previously worked with Curnin and West-Oram, and also contributed vocals to the song.
-The following track, "Arrested By You", as well as "Better Off Dub (Title Music)" and "Race The K-12 (Instrumental)" were performed solely by Hine.
+The following track, "Arrested by You", as well as "Better Off Dub (Title Music)" and "Race the K-12 (Instrumental)", were performed solely by Hine.
+"Arrested by You" was covered by Dusty Springfield on her 1990 album, Reputation.

 "Dancing in Isolation" features Terri Nunn of Berlin on lead vocals.
 Hine produced the song and was reportedly under consideration to produce an album for Berlin.

 "Come to Your Rescue" was performed by Thinkman, a group formed by, and including, Hine for the purpose of restoring his solo career without the music press knowing about it.
 West-Oram also provided guitar work to this song, as well as the instrumental "The Falcon Beat".

-The only two tracks on the CD without Hine's involvement are "A Little Luck" and "One Way Love (Better Off Dead)."
-Valley Girl Elizabeth Daily, credited on the soundtrack as E. G. Daily, sang lead vocals on both songs and also performed them in the film during the high school dance scene.
+The only two tracks on the CD without Hine's involvement are "A Little Luck" and "One Way Love (Better Off Dead)".
+Elizabeth Daily, credited on the soundtrack as E.G. Daily, sang lead vocals on both songs and also performed them in the film during the high school dance scene.